sidrakesh93/grpc-tools/benchmarking/performance_db/ReadMe.md

 * Collecting the QPS test results from the users and sending them to a server.
 * Providing a server to receive data from the users, and to provide data to the web front-end.
 * Displaying the data in a convenient web front end, with multiple options to analyze the data.

+[performance_db_script](performance_db_script/) contains the script required by the user who wishes to submit the test results to the performance database.
+[This](performance_db_script/ReadMe.md) contains information about the script and how to use it.

+[performance_db_server](performance_db_server/) contains the code and scripts for the Authentication server and the Database server.
+Information and instructions on how to use them can be found [here](performance_db_server/auth_server/ReadMe.md) and [here](performance_db_server/data_server/ReadMe.md) respectively.

+[performance_db_frontend](performance_db_frontend/) contains the code for the web frontend (implemented using [Django](https://www.djangoproject.com/)).
+Further information can be found [here](performance_db_frontend/ReadMe.md).

+Both the Authentication server and the Performance database server must be set running for the user to be able to submit his results using the script.